jonathanbell/blizzard-judge/README.md

 You can seed the database with some live data from the Dairy Queen® Canada website by running `npm run load-dq-data`.
 This will check if the blizzards on [this page](https://www.dairyqueen.com/ca-en/Menu/Treats/) are already located in your database and, if not, add them to your blizzard collection.

+### Deployment (Heroku)

+You can `python heroku-config.py` to add all of the Heroky "config variables" at once to Heroku.
+Then just it's just a `heroku push master` kinda thang...

 ### Tech Stack

 Blizzard Judge uses the following: